What is the best SPF for your face?

 - Areas of your head exposed by balding or thinning hair (your scalp)

-These are my tried and true, ULTIMATE faves that I’ve personally tried and I’m obsessed with!
+These are my tried and true, ULTIMATE, fave, best SPF for your face that I’ve personally tried and I’m obsessed with!

 My SPF favorites when wearing make up: